office-of-ug-studies

 Stage 2: Application for Student Research Scholars (submitted by the faculty mentor):

-Once a faculty member has accepted a student, they must submit the following on behalf of each student using another online form that will be distributed at this stage:
+Once a faculty member has accepted a student, they must submit the following on behalf of each student using another online form that will be distributed at this stage to those faculty who were awarded SRS funding:

 1. Name of faculty mentor